luizcast/luizcast/README.md

 - 👋 Hi, I’m @luizcast
 - 👀 I’m interested in learn how to code
 - 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on R on linux
+- 💞️ I’m looking to collaborate to R , linux
 - 📫 How to reach me luizfpc@gmail.com

 <!---